-We examine whether corporate boards factor the potential cost of competitive harm caused by a departing CEO into the forced CEO turnover decisions.
-Using changes in the state-level enforceability of the covenant not to compete (CNC) as exogenous shocks to the protection level of a firm’s proprietary information, we find that strengthening CNC enforceability increases the likelihood of forced CEO turnover and enhances the sensitivity of forced CEO turnover to firm performance.
-We present additional cross-sectional evidence that shows such effects are more pronounced when firms face more severe product market threats and operate in industries with greater potential threats of predatory hiring.
-Further analyses suggest that the increase in CNC enforceability reduces the likelihood of non-forced CEO turnover and implies a reduction in external CEO supply.
-As a result, a firm’s forced CEO turnover decision more likely responds to changes in CNC enforceability when an internal successor is available.
-We also find that investors respond to forced CEO turnover decisions more positively when CNC enforceability increases, indicating that enhanced CNC enforceability increases efficiency in CEO replacement decisions.
+We examine whether corporate boards factor the potential cost of competitive harm caused by a departing CEO into the forced CEO turnover decision.
+Using staggered changes in the state-level enforceability of Covenants Not to Compete (CNC) for identification, we find that enhanced CNC enforceability increases both the likelihood of forced CEO turnover and the sensitivity of forced CEO turnover to firm performance.
+We present additional cross-sectional evidence that shows such effects are more pronounced when firms face more severe product market threats or operate in industries with greater potential threats of predatory hiring.
+Investors react to turnover announcements more positively when CNC enforceability increases, indicating that enhanced CNC enforceability increases efficiency in CEO replacement decisions.

-Keywords: Proprietary information; Legal enforceability of covenants not to compete; Forced CEO turnover
+Keywords: Legal enforceability of Covenant Not to Compete; Competitive harm; Forced CEO turnover.

 JEL Classification: D23, G30, J63, K12, L20, O32